gitter-badger/cecil/docs/ConfigureAWSAccount.md

 In this document you will setup the *left hand side* (Acme.co Tenant).
 It's assumed that you've already [Installed and configured the Cecil Service](InstallCecilService.md).

-## Understanding Cecil Tenants (Accounts), CloudAccounts, and Regions
+## Understanding Cecil Tenants (Accounts), Cloudaccounts, and Regions

 Here are three example Cecil deployments: